NativeScript/docs-v7/getting-started.md

 For each page, the NativeScript runtime automatically loads and applies any CSS file that has the same name as the XML file for the page.
 Under the hood, the runtime parses the CSS, evaluates the selectors and applies the properties to the style object of the selected view.

 NativeScript also provides an `app.css` file that contains global CSS rules that apply to each page.
-To add a little spacing to your tasks app open up `app.css` and replace its contents with the following code:
+To add a little spacing to your tasks app open `app.css` and replace its contents with the following code:

 ```CSS
 label {